lumagateinc/Resource-Scheduler/docs/Partner-Terms-and-Conditions.md

-# Registered Partner Agreement for Resource Scheduler
+# Referral Partner Agreement for Resource Scheduler

 Last updated: May 14, 2020